 "Certainly, you can point this trend or that -- it’s funny, I always try to avoid doing anything that has to do with a trend, I try to stick to what I'm into and not pay too much attention.
 But, inevitably, as a human being, that stuff affects you, whether you are participating in the the trend or consciously not participating in it, it still impacts you."

 "As you get older, you realize maybe you’re not such an original creation after all.
 I think after you have kids you start to see that as well.
 One thing I think I realized very early on was the importance of knowing what you’re bad at and what you actually enjoy, and then to try to line up your life so that it reacts to those two realities."

 "Design is more approachable than labeling yourself as an artist.
 I was never comfortable labeling myself as an artist.
 If I say I’m a designer, maybe there’s a chance that even if you don’t like my art, you’ll still wear the t-shirt that it’s on.
 There’s an accessibility in design that I’m more comfortable with.
 There’s also a collaboration in design that I’ve always liked, and if you’re just an artist the problem solving aspect isn’t there unless you create the problems yourself, whereas I always like working with people and solving real world problems.
 That’s what keeps me coming back."

 More of St. John's previous work:

-- Words by Chelsea Burcz, photos by Joseph Falcone
+- Original words by Chelsea Burcz, photos by Joseph Falcone